 Here are my reflections from the documentation centre:

 - Reggio is one of numerous child-centred approaches to education but possibly the most well-known.
-Whilst my work and research has many shared understandings around how human knowledge is developed, there are also many point of difference.
+Whilst my work and research has many shared understandings around how human knowledge is developed, there are also many points of difference.
 These mainly arise from an art museum not being a school and therefore a different set of rules, divisions of labour and tools exist that mediate how teams of people interact and learn.
 These differences need to be acknowledged and then considered in relation to what new strategies and tools need to be developed to facilitate the learning of children, parents, artists, education curators and other practitioners in art museums.

 - The pedagogista (this is a Reggio term for an educator who specialises in learning theory) I met with at REAIE made an interesting comment about the need for practitioners to deeply understand the theory and principles of the educational approach before embarking on collecting the documentation.
 Without this, the documentation becomes a series of pretty pictures without a pedagogical process around it.
 Understanding theory gives integrity, rigor and meaning to the practice.